splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard_group.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_dashboard_group"
+page_title: "Splunk Observability Cloud: signalfx_dashboard_group"
 sidebar_current: "docs-signalfx-resource-dashboard-group"
 description: |-
-  Allows Terraform to create and manage SignalFx Dashboard Groups
+  Allows Terraform to create and manage sashboard groups in Splunk Observability Cloud
 ---

 # Resource: signalfx_dashboard_group

-In the SignalFx web UI, a [dashboard group](https://developers.signalfx.com/dashboard_groups_reference.html) is a collection of dashboards.
+In the Splunk Observability Cloud web UI, a [dashboard group](https://developers.signalfx.com/dashboard_groups_reference.html) is a collection of dashboards.

 ~> **NOTE** Dashboard groups cannot be accessed directly, but just via a dashboard contained in them.
 This is the reason why make show won't show any of yours dashboard groups.

-~> **NOTE** When you want to "Change or remove write permissions for a user other than yourself" regarding dashboard groups, use a session token of an administrator to authenticate the SignalFx provider.
+~> **NOTE** When you want to "Change or remove write permissions for a user other than yourself" regarding dashboard groups, use a session token of an administrator to authenticate the Splunk Observability Cloud provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

-## Example Usage
+## Example

 ```tf
 resource "signalfx_dashboard_group" "mydashboardgroup0" {